 In a review published in 2010 in the International Journal of Endocrinology, researchers described a negative relationship between sleep deprivation and metabolism (17).
 To fix this and improve your chances of losing weight and increasing your metabolic rate, try your best to get at least 7 to 9 hours of uninterrupted sleep every night.

 When it comes to weight loss, progress is made by inches, not miles, so it’s much harder to track and a lot easier to give up.
 BetterMe app is your personal trainer, nutritionist and support system all in one.
 Start using our app to stay on track and hold yourself accountable!

 Drink More Coffee

-Like green and other types of teas, coffee too has been proven to help increase your metabolism and fat burning in the body.
-Adding this drink to your diet can help enhance your metabolic rate by 3 to 11% a day (14).
+Like green and other types of teas, coffee too has been found to help increase metabolism and fat burning in the body.
+Adding this drink to your diet might help enhance your metabolic rate by 3 to 11% a day (14).